Low Fee Therapy

 Low Fee Therapy Services

-CFR is committed to offering high-quality therapy services for all, regardless of ability to pay.
+CFR is committed to making expert therapy services accessible for all.

 Payment

-CFR interns provide therapy for $20 to $65 per hour.
+CFR interns provide couples, families, and individual therapy, along with Sex Therapy, for $20 to $65 per hour.
 Interns are closely supervised by licensed clinicians on CFR’s senior staff.
 Low fee sessions are intended to provide access to counseling for those who aren’t able to otherwise afford it.
 If there is a waiting list for services, verification of income may be required.

 Fees to see an intern are generally lower than co-pays, therefore CFR does not provide statements for reimbursement to insurance companies for Low Fee Therapy.
 Payment for Low Fee Therapy can be made by cash, check, or credit card.

-We offer a sliding fee scale based on income and no one is turned away due to financial limitations.
+We offer a sliding fee scale based on income.

 Therapy Services